Operation 7

 In April 1943, the Gestapo arrested Bonhoeffer and Dohnanyi for their part in the scheme, which they had been alerted to because of the use of Abwehr funds in the operation.

-Bonhoeffer's involvement in Operation 7 was one of the pieces of evidence used by Stephen A. Wise in the petition for his inclusion in the Yad Vashem list of Righteous Among the Nations; this campaign was, however, unsuccessful.
+Bonhoeffer's involvement in Operation 7 was one of the pieces of evidence used by Stephen A. Wise, grandson of Rabbi Stephen S. Wise, in the petition for his inclusion in the Yad Vashem list of Righteous Among the Nations; this campaign was, however, unsuccessful.